This page sets out our approach to promoting equality and diversity within our borough and provides the key documents which support our work.

-We believe that all citizens have a right to equal access to life opportunities, including representation, services and employment by the council.
 We will promote equal opportunity and good community relations respecting and valuing the diversity of people in the borough.
 Our public statements, services and employment practices will reflect this commitment.

 Equality and diversity policy